extraordy/rh-sso-docs/OpenShiftDeploy.md

 restarts of the database pod.
 If special policies forbids the usage of a containerized database, the RH-SSO deployment can be customized to point to an external database.

+Finally, a note about load balancing.
+While on premise, clustered installations need to configure an external load balancer, RH-SSO pods in OpenShift are natively balanced by **Kubernetes Services** for intra-cluster traffic and by the **OpenShift Router** for external traffic.